moq-wg/moq-transport/draft-ietf-moq-transport.md

 MAY send STOP_SENDING for the data stream, but MUST send FETCH_CANCEL.

 The Publisher can destroy subscription or fetch state as soon as it has received UNSUBSCRIBE or FETCH_CANCEL, respectively.
-It MUST reset any open streams for that operation.
+It MUST reset any open streams associated with the SUBSCRIBE or FETCH.

 The publisher can immediate delete SUBSCRIBE state after sending SUBSCRIBE_DONE, but MUST NOT send it until it has closed all related streams.
 It